Substra/substra-backend/README.md

 Run the `get_conf_from_network.py` script for getting generated files from the substra-network and being able to interact with it.
 :warning: The `substra-network` directory (cloned from [here](https://github.com/SubstraFoundation/substra-network)) should be located at the same level as the `substrabac` project directory.
+Be sure to have run the `start.py` command of the substra-network.
 ```
 python substrabac/get_conf_from_network.py
 ```